“The purpose in a man’s mind is like deep water, but a man of understanding will draw it out.” (Proverbs 20:5 RSV)

 You are perfectly cut out for something unique and specific in life.
 There is something that only you can do perfectly in life.
 This is your purpose in life.
-God specifically created you for a specific or special purpose in life.
+God specifically created you for a particular or unique purpose in life.

-You cannot fully enjoy or maximize your life without finding out and committing yourself to fulfilling God’s purpose for creating you as a unique person on earth.
+You cannot fully enjoy or maximize your life without discovering and committing yourself to fulfill God’s purpose for creating you as a unique person.

-Sadly, many people in the world today are completely ignorant of why God created them to be unique or different from any other person in the world.
+Sadly, many people today are completely ignorant of why God created them to be unique or different from any other person.

 First, Seek God with all your heart:

-When you find and connect with God, you will find and connect with your purpose in life because God is the author and designer of your purpose in life.
+When you find and connect with God, you will find and connect with your purpose because God is the author and designer of your purpose in life.

 Second, Offer yourself to God as a living sacrifice:

-Without a willing mind to respond promptly and positively to whatever God says, commands, or reveals to you, it may be very difficult for you to discover and fulfill God’s purpose for your life.
+Without a willing mind to respond promptly and positively to whatever God says, commands, or reveals to you, it may be challenging to discover and fulfill God’s purpose for your life.

 The Lord Jesus said, “If anyone wants to do His will, he shall know…” (John 7:17 NKJV).